 Luther is another Brit import, and how all cop shows should be.
 It is dark, gritty, mean and intense.
 It takes hold of you and doesn’t let you go until it is good and ready to.
 Luther is an unlikely star of Netflix, but once you watch it you’ll know why.

-Or, if you don’t have time for a full series, maybe you should check out one of the best movies on Netflix.
+Or, if you don’t have time for a full series, maybe you should check out the best shows on Amazon Prime and the best movies on Netflix.